CyCoreSystems/ari-proxy/README.md

 Layers of clients can be used efficiently with different contexts using the `New(context.Context)` function of each client instance.
-Subtended clients will be closed with their parents, use a common internal NATS connection, and can be severally closed by their individual contexts.
+Subtended clients will be closed with their parents, use a common internal NATS/RabbitMQ connection, and can be severally closed by their individual contexts.
 This makes managing many active channels easy and efficient.

 ### Lifecycle

 There are two levels of client in use.
-The first is a connection, which is a long-lived network connection to the NATS cluster.
+The first is a connection, which is a long-lived network connection to the NATS/RabbitMQ cluster.
 In general, the end user should not close this connection.
 However, it is available, if necessary, as `DefaultConn` and offers a `Close()` function for itself.